-Buddy lets you create delivery pipelines that will build, test and deploy your Elixir project on a single push to branch.
+Buddy lets you create delivery pipelines that will build, test and deploy your Elixir project on a single push to a branch.
 The pipelines consist of actions that you can configure depending on your needs.
+Example Elixir pipeline

 Configuration is very easy and takes only a couple of minutes.

 Buddy supports all popular Git hosting providers, including GitHub, Bitbucket and GitLab.
 You can also use your own private Git server or host code directly on Buddy.
 Supported Git providers

 Enter the pipeline's name, select the trigger mode, and define the branch from which Buddy will fetch your code: Git repository selection